guccyon/SwiftSideMenu/README.md

 1. add SideMenuController on your storyboard
 ![_](Images/1.PlaceSideMenuController.png)

-2. prepare MaivView
+2. prepare MainView

     2-1.
-Add MaivView on storyboard, then connect custom segue from SideMenuController to it.
+Add MainView on storyboard, then connect custom segue from SideMenuController to it.
     ![_](Images/2-1.ConnectSegueFromSideMenuControllerToMainView.png)
     You can embed the MainView in NavigationController.